Prayer: Educational approach

 In this view, prayer is not a conversation.
 Rather, it is meant to inculcate certain attitudes in the one who prays, but not to influence.
 Among Jews, this has been the approach of Rabbenu Bachya, Rabbi Yehuda Halevi, Joseph Albo, Samson Raphael Hirsch, and Joseph B. Soloveitchik.
 This view is expressed by Rabbi Nosson Scherman in the overview to the Artscroll Siddur (p.
 XIII).

 Among Christian theologians, E.M.
 Bounds stated the educational purpose of prayer in every chapter of his book, The Necessity of Prayer.
 Prayer books such as the Book of Common Prayer are both a result of this approach and an exhortation to keep it.

 Rationalist approach

 In this view, the ultimate goal of prayer is to help train a person to focus on divinity through philosophy and intellectual contemplation (meditation).
 This approach was taken by the Jewish scholar and philosopher Maimonides and the other medieval rationalists.
 It became popular in Jewish, Christian, and Islamic intellectual circles, but never became the most popular understanding of prayer among the laity in any of these faiths.

-In all three of these faiths today, a significant minority of people still hold to this approach.
+In a rationalist approach, praying encompasses three aspects.
+First, 'logos', as the "idea" of the sender, secondly 'rhemata' as the words to express the idea, and thirdly 'rhemata' and 'logos', to where the idea is sent (e.g. to God, Allah).
+Thus praying is not a conversation with God, or Jesus but a one-way direction to the divine.
+Among the Abrahamic religions, Islam, Orthodox Christianity and Hasidic Judaism are likely most adhering to this concept, also because it does not allow secondary mythologies, and has taken its spiritual roots from Hellenistic philosophy, particularly from Aristotle.

+Similarly in Hinduism, the different divinities are manifestations of one God with associated prayers.
+However, many Indians – particularly Hindus – believe that God can be manifest in people, including in people of lower castes, such as Sadhus.